8xFF/rfcs/text/0005-media-webrtc-sdk.md

 }
 ```

-In request:
+The explanation of each request parameter:

-- version: is the version of client sdk.
+- version: is the version of the client SDK.
 - event:

-  - publish: `full` will publish both peer info and tracks info. `track` will only publish tracks info.
+    - publish: `full` will publish both peer info and track info. `track` will only publish track info.
-  - subscribe: `full` will subscribe both remote peer info and tracks info. `track` will only subscribe remote tracks info. `manual` with not subscribe any source, client must do it manual.
-This feature is useful for client which want to use manual mode to subscribe remote tracks.
-Example in spatial room application, client will set to `manual` and only subscribe to peer which near to it.
+    - subscribe: `full` will subscribe to both remote peer info and track info. `track` will only subscribe to remote track info. `manual` will not subscribe to any source, the client must do it manually.
+This feature is useful for clients who want to use manual mode to subscribe to remote tracks.
+For example, in a spatial room application, the client will set it to `manual` and only subscribe to peers that are near to it.

 - bitrate:

-  - ingress is the bitrate mode for ingress stream.
-In `save` mode, media-server will limit bitrate based on network and consumers.
-In `max` mode, media-server will only limit bitrate by network and media-server config.
+    - ingress is the bitrate mode for the ingress stream.
+In `save` mode, the media server will limit the bitrate based on the network and consumers.
+In `max` mode, the media server will only limit the bitrate based on the network and media server configuration.

-- features: json object for containing some features which client want to use.
+- features: a JSON object containing some features that the client wants to use.
 For example: mix-minus, spatial room, etc.
 - tracks:

-  - receivers: list of receivers which client want to create.
+    - receivers: a list of receivers that the client wants to create.
 Each receiver is described with:

-    - kind: is the kind of receiver, audio or video.
+        - kind: the kind of receiver, audio or video.
-    - id: is the id of receiver.
+        - id: the ID of the receiver.
-    - remote: is the remote source which client want to pin to.
-If it's none, the receiver will be created but not pin to any source.
+        - remote: the remote source that the client wants to pin to.
+If it's none, the receiver will be created but not pinned to any source.
-    - limit: is the limit of receiver.
-If it's none, the receiver will be created with default limit.
+        - limit: the limit of the receiver.
+If it's none, the receiver will be created with the default limit.

-  - senders: list of senders which client want to create.
+    - senders: a list of senders that the client wants to create.
 Each sender is described with:
-    - kind: is the kind of sender, audio or video.
+        - kind: the kind of sender, audio or video.
-    - id: is the id of sender.
+        - id: the ID of the sender.
-    - uuid: is the uuid of sender.
-It's used to identify the sender in client side.
+        - uuid: the UUID of the sender.
+It's used to identify the sender on the client side.
-    - label: is the label of sender.
-It's used to identify the sender in client side.
+        - label: the label of the sender.
+It's used to identify the sender on the client side.
-    - screen: is the flag to indicate that the sender is screen sharing.
+        - screen: a flag to indicate whether the sender is screen sharing.

-- sdp: is the OfferSDP which client created.
+- sdp: the OfferSDP that the client created.

-In response:
+The explaination of each response parameter:

 - sdp: is the AnswerSDP which server created, it should contain all ice-candidates from server.
-- conn_id: global identify of WebRTC connection.
+- conn_id: global identifier of WebRTC connection.
 This is used by control api like restart-ice, ice-trickle, kick, etc.

 Error list: